-Saudi Arabia Travel Insurance Requirements
+Best Saudi Arabia Travel Insurance Plans & Coverage (2026)

-Last updated: 04/01/2024
+Last updated: 04/01/2026

 Do You Need Travel Insurance to Visit Saudi Arabia?

-Travelers heading to Saudi Arabia must apply for a Tourist Visa in order to enter the country.
+Travelers heading to Saudi Arabia must apply for a Tourist Visa to enter the country.
 Part of the application process involves securing mandatory health coverage that lasts for the duration of your stay.

 The health insurance policy, which was approved by the Saudi Council of Health Insurance, covers medical emergencies up to SAR 100,000, roughly $27,000.
 The policy may cover expenses such as hospital bills, diagnostic services, and medications.